-Last month a war (of sorts) was declared, pitting various risk tolerance companies against each other with respect to their methodologies relating to portfolio risk assessment and analysis.
-The dispute appeared to be outside the realm of measuring a client’s appetite for risk, so to speak.
+Last month a war (of sorts) was declared, pitting various risk tolerance companies against each other concerning their methodologies relating to portfolio risk assessment and analysis.
+The dispute appeared to be outside the realm of measuring a client’s appetite for risk.
 However, there is a very real and clear line of demarcation in the world of risk-tolerance assessment “advisortech” with respect to the method employed in assessing the investor’s so-called “risk tolerance,” particularly the client’s psychological risk tolerance.
 In this respect, the point of distinction is (i) a traditional psychometric risk tolerance approach versus (ii) a revealed-preferences approach.
 Set forth below is my perspective on these two competing (and significantly different) approaches.

 Psychometric Risk Tolerance Assessments

-The assessments we have created here at DataPoints are based on the traditional psychometric approach.
+The tests we have created here at DataPoints are based on the traditional psychometric approach.
 Psychometrics is the measurement of unseen human characteristics (personality, cognitive ability, etc.).
-There are various ways of measuring client personality, attitudes, and values, including everything from a structured interview guide to actually observing the client interacting with her bank account.
+There are various ways of measuring client personality, attitudes, and values.
+Firms can use structured interview guides or simply “observe” clients interacting with their investing accounts.
 From an efficiency and accuracy standpoint, however, assessments are often your best bet.
-They don’t involve human biases in measurement, particularly biases related to judgments during an interview or personal observation.
+They don’t involve human biases in judgment, particularly biases related to judgments during an interview or personal observation.

 Make no mistake: measuring these unseen client characteristics is tough.
 Psychometric assessments are designed to measure the stable personality characteristics of your client.
 Still, they also have some errors in measurement (which is to say, they are NOT perfect).
 At DataPoints, we follow the methodologies of good test design to ensure we eliminate as much error as possible.
 One of the errors that we want to avoid is measuring something that has nothing to do with what we want to measure.
 In other words, we want to make sure we are accurately measuring the factor that we say we’re measuring.
-This is typically demonstrated through multiple validation studies– linking clients’ scores on a test (e.g., the Investor Profile) to some criterion (like investing decisions during a downturn).
+This is typically demonstrated through multiple validation studies.
+One type of study links a client’s score on a test (e.g., the Investor Profile) to some criterion (like investing decisions during a downturn).

 The benefit for advisors (and, more importantly, their clients) from a psychometric approach is that the results can anticipate what the client might do in the future and guide the client to avoid less than ideal investing decisions.
 Additionally, a well-designed psychometric risk tolerance assessment can also be used with clients with little to no experience in investing.